Updated: 17th February 2021

 Here are just three of the most tantalising train journey holidays they offer.

 1. Romance by rail to Italy’s iconic trio

 It’s no secret Italy is my favourite destination in the world; the cuisine, the culture, the architecture and the art collide to make this magical nation, and what could be more iconic than a train journey from Venice to Rome, stopping in Florence en route.

 Train travel in Italy is a breeze, with fantastic connections especially between these cities.
-Italy has a whole host of train options, both public and private, which offer everything from local services to luxury longer carriages, though expect to enjoy this journey with the Voyageurs Collection in the premium seats, to best admire the glorious views from the window.
+Italy has a whole host of train options, both public and private, which offer everything from local services to luxury longer carriages, though expect to enjoy this journey with Original Travel in premium seats, to best admire the glorious views from the window.

 On this trip through three of Italy’s greats, you’ll visit the floating city of Venice, where a gondola ride along the canals is complimented by a look into Venice’s musical history.
 A private guide offers insights and hidden routes around the magnificent Doge’s Palace.

 Next, head to Florence, perhaps the greatest art city in the world, where priority-passes get you into the famous Museo del Duomo, and a private guide shares local knowledge on the history and art of the city

 Lastly, the journey ends in Rome, the century-old city that was the capital of one of history’s most famous empires, and is truly an open-air museum.
 Enjoy walking tours to see the city from all angles, and be sure to swing by my favourite neighbourhood, Trastevere, for a delicious meal.

 2. Enjoy a luxury journey from Bangkok to Singapore